 Numerous data compilation methods are used in building our supplemental indicators.
 Some indicators are reflections of standard metrics, and others are modified in-house to illuminate certain aspects of metrics that already exist.
 Finally, China Pathfinder applies a handful of existing proprietary indicators developed by Rhodium Group.

 China Pathfinder supplements its yearly quantitative assessment with quarterly policy tracking.
 After compiling all relevant major policy developments in China during a specific quarter for each of our six clusters, we systematically evaluate each development.
 The evaluation process contains four possible signals for China’s policy momentum: movement toward, movement away, mixed movement, or no change in relation to open-economy standards.
 After aggregating all positive, negative, mixed, and stagnant developments in China’s policy atmosphere, China Pathfinder presents a heatmap within its quarterly report that shows the outcome.

-In examining policy changes, our team specifically looks for policies that connect back to the benchmark signals that we outlined in our inagural report’s Section 2 on “Looking Forward: Market-Oriented Policy and Data Signals.”
+In examining policy changes, our team specifically looks for policies that connect back to the benchmark signals that we outlined in our inaugural report’s Section 2 on “Looking Forward: Market-Oriented Policy and Data Signals.”
 This provides some continuity between our annual report’s quantitative-driven outcomes and the policy considerations elaborated upon in quarterly reports.